 Leave yourself enough time to write the speech.
 Very few of us can naturally wing it and have the audience laughing at everything we say.
-Prepare stories and categorise them; this will make structuring your speech much easier.
+Prepare stories and categorise them, this will make structuring your best man speech much easier.
 Think of stories about the groom, the happy couple or the three of you together.
 It won’t go down too well if you talk only about the two of you and include in-jokes that no one is going to understand!
-Obviously there has to be a few – you’re the best man.
+Obviously, there has to be a few – you’re the best man.
 And you’ve got a lot of stories!

 3) Pick a Theme

 A good speech has a theme as this creates a flow.
 Rather than a random recollection of unconnected stories, think of a theme to tie it all together.
 A great theme to use is how on earth did X manage to ‘get’ Y. This allows you to bring up funny stories of X and flatter Y. Embarrassing jobs, stupid incidents, bad fashion – it can all come out – and it keeps a great tone as the speech is focused on the bride and what she is taking on!

 Always read your speech to a third party, at least several days before the wedding, so that you have enough time for editing.
 Tip: do not read it to one of the groomsmen, no matter how much you want to.
 What may seem funny to the two of you over a pint may not be hilarious to the audience on the day.
 (Obviously it is funny but grandma might not think so.)
 Oh, and bring a printed copy of the speech with you, so that you aren’t panicked and scribbling last minute notes.

 5) Be Funny